Submit Article

 What Were the Facts of This Case?

-ACG was engaged by CR to carry out works in a construction project.
-A payment dispute arose in relation to a payment claim dated 22 February 2016.
-On 18 March 2016, ACG commenced adjudication by filing adjudication application SOP/AA 102 of 2016 (the “Adjudication Application”).
-The adjudication culminated in an adjudication determination (the “Adjudication”) in which the adjudicator resolved five issues (“the AA Issues”).
-These included whether the payment claim was served out of time, whether CR’s payment responses were valid, whether ACG was entitled to extension of time (“EOT”) beyond what the architect had granted, whether a delay certificate could be overturned (and whether liquidated damages were therefore wrongly imposed), and what sums were payable for work done and for variations/prolongation claims.
+CR engaged ACG to carry out works under a construction project.
+ACG served a payment claim dated 22 February 2016.
+On 18 March 2016, ACG commenced adjudication proceedings by filing adjudication application SOP/AA 102 of 2016.
+The adjudication concerned multiple issues, including whether the payment claim was served out of time, whether CR’s payment responses were valid, whether ACG was entitled to extensions of time (“EOT”), whether a delay certificate was invalid (and therefore whether liquidated damages were wrongly imposed), and what sums were payable for work done and for variations/prolongation claims.

-On the first AA Issue, the adjudicator found in ACG’s favour, holding that the payment claim was not served out of time.
-On the second AA Issue, the adjudicator held that CR’s first and second payment responses were valid.
-On the third AA Issue, ACG claimed EOT for four delay events: (a) “Piles Removal Delay”; (b) “Piles Re-Casting Delay”; (c) “Drawings Delay”; and (d) “ERSS Delay”.
-The adjudicator granted ACG an additional 133 days of EOT for the first delay event only, and denied additional EOT for the remaining three delay events.
+In the adjudication, the adjudicator found in ACG’s favour on the timing issue, holding that the payment claim was not served out of time.
+The adjudicator also found that CR’s first and second payment responses were valid.
+On EOT, ACG had claimed EOT for four delay events: (a) “Piles Removal Delay”; (b) “Piles Re-Casting Delay”; (c) “Drawings Delay”; and (d) “ERSS Delay”.
+The adjudicator granted ACG an additional 133 days of EOT for the first delay event but did not grant additional EOT for the other three delay events.

-On the fourth AA Issue, the adjudicator declined to overturn the architect’s delay certificate and declare it invalid.
-However, because the adjudicator had granted additional EOT, the adjudicator held that CR was not entitled to impose liquidated damages for late completion.
-On the fifth AA Issue, the adjudicator found that ACG was entitled to certain amounts under various heads.
-The net result was that CR was ordered to pay ACG $467,428.69 (the “Adjudicated Amount”), together with interest, and CR was ordered to bear 70% of the adjudication costs.
+Regarding liquidated damages, the adjudicator addressed a delay certificate dated 27 November 2015 issued by the architect against ACG.
+The adjudicator held that he did not have power to overturn the delay certificate or declare it invalid.
+However, because the adjudicator had granted additional EOT, he concluded that CR was not entitled to impose liquidated damages for late completion.
+On the monetary side, the adjudicator determined that CR was liable to pay ACG the adjudicated amount of S$467,428.69, together with interest, and ordered CR to bear 70% of the adjudication costs.

 How Did the Court Analyse the Issues?